 StellarNet miniature spectrometers are portable & compact fiber optic instruments for UV, VIS, and NIR measurements in the 190-2300nm range.
 The StellarNet series of miniature spectrometers is a step up in low-cost instrument design, offering CCD/CMOS/PDA 2048 & PDA 512/1024 detectors.
 The units are engineered to have no moving parts or detector sockets, utilize a ruggedized aluminium enclosure and an integrated A/D digitizer for unmatched durability and quality that outperforms any instrument in its class.
 Numerous models offer standard, concave grating, or high resolution (HR) optics for selected spectral ranges.
-Wavelength Opto-Electronic is the authorised distributor of StellarNet brand of spectrometers in South East Asia.
+Wavelength Opto-Electronic is the partner of StellarNet brand of spectrometers for Southeast Asia.

 A spectrometer is an umbrella term that describes an instrument that separates and measures spectral components of a physical characteristic.
 They are devices that measure a continuous variable in which the components of the spectrum are separated from their original mix.